utkarshcmu/grafana.org/content/blog/2018-09-20-grafana-explore-ui-taking-a-deeper-dive-into-data-with-prometheus-queries.md

 “We wanted to bring a lot more interactivity to queries and to Grafana,” said Kaltschmidt, “and we iterated a bit and came up with this more query-centric view, as opposed to the classic Grafana dashboards, which are more about visualizations.”

-There’s now a new Explore field in the panel menu of Grafana.
+There's now a new Explore icon in the panel menu of Grafana.
 This new section, which Kaltschmidt demoed at PromCon, focuses on the queries themselves.
 “For Prometheus specifically, we want to make the things that should be easy a bit easier,” Kaltschmidt said.
 “So for example, there’s a little metrics explorer here which groups the available metrics by prefix, so you can have your Alertmanager-related metrics here, and then you just click one, and it fills it out.
 That’s pretty cool.
-And then it’s like, hmm, this is a time series that’s monotonically increasing, maybe we should apply a rate function, so then you just click this button, and boom that works.”
+And then it’s like, hmm, this is a time series that’s monotonically increasing, maybe we should apply a rate function, so then you just click this button, and boom that works."
+Especially these last query hints will play a big part in making Prometheus more approachable for novices.

 <div class="row row--no-gutters">
 	<div class="col col--md-6">